Celeste Ng: Career

 Ng's second novel, Little Fires Everywhere, is set in Shaker Heights, Ohio, and follows two families, one a mother and daughter, that challenge the boundaries and culture of the town.
-The novel was developed into a 2020 Hulu miniseries of the same name starring and executive produced by Reese Witherspoon and Kerry Washington; Ng also served as one of the show's producers.
+The novel was made into a 2020 Hulu miniseries of the same name starring and executive produced by Reese Witherspoon and Kerry Washington; Ng also served as one of the show's producers.

+Ng's third novel, Our Missing Hearts, is set in a future where America has legitimized racism, particularly against those of Asian descent, and stifled free expression.
+It follows a 12 year-old boy of Chinese descent named Bird who rediscovers his dissident mother's art.
+The novel released in October 2022.

 Personal life

 As of 2014, Ng resides in Cambridge, Massachusetts, with her husband and son.

 While on a book tour for Everything I Never Told You, Ng said her favorite book as a child was Harriet the Spy.
 As an adult, one of her favorite books is The God of Small Things by Arundhati Roy.

 In 2018, when the American government separated the children and parents of undocumented immigrant families, Ng used her Twitter account to call attention to the policy.
 Ng and a group of other writers auctioned naming rights of future characters in their books.
 The goal was to raise money for Immigrant Families Together, a volunteer group dedicated to reuniting migrant families.